-The following documentation provides information on how to enable users using the Azure Classic Portal.
+The following documentation provides information on how to enable users using the Azure portal.
 If you are looking for information on how to set up Azure Multi-Factor Authentication for O365 users, see Set up multi-factor authentication for Office 365.

 Sign up for an Azure subscription - If you do not already have an Azure subscription, you need to sign-up for one.
 If you are just starting out and using Azure MFA you can use a trial subscription

 Enable Azure Multi-Factor Authentication

 As long as your users have licenses that include Azure Multi-Factor Authentication, there's nothing that you need to do to turn on Azure MFA.
 You can start requiring two-step verification on an individual user basis.
 The licenses that enable Azure MFA are:

 - Enterprise Mobility + Security

 If you don't have one of these three licenses, or you don't have enough licenses to cover all of your users, that's ok too.
 You just have to do an extra step and Create a Multi-Factor Auth Provider in your directory.